miso-lims/miso-lims/docs/user_manual/boxes.md

 ### Updating Item Locations

+Update item locations scans a box to identify which barcodes are present in each position and then updates MISO so those items are recorded as being in that box.
+The scan matches detected barcodes to items that already exist in MISO and shows a visual layout of the box after scanning.
+Once the scan finishes, users can review the detected positions and save the changes to update where the items are stored in MISO.

 To update Item locations click on "Update Locations" from scan options.
 Wait until the Scan dialog box prompts you to place the box on the scanner.
 It will automatically scan the box.
 Once the scan is complete, the diagram will display the tubes which the scanner found.